Infection Prevention and Control

 The Catering Department provides meals to patients that have been stored, cooked and served following the Food Safety Laws.

 If a patient chooses to have food brought in / stored in ward fridge it may not have been prepared / stored / transported following food safety guidelines.
 The Trust cannot accept any responsibility for untoward effects resulting from eating or drinking brought-in items.
 Please do not bring in any perishable foods which require refrigeration or freezing.
-Staff are not allowed to store, reheat any foods.
+Staff are not allowed to store or reheat any foods.
 Ward staff will document in notes if food is being brought in.

 Low risk foods which can be brought in freely